hyperledger-archives/composer/packages/composer-runtime-web/README.md

-# Concerto-Runtime-Web
+# Composer-Runtime-Web
-Concerto runtime implementation that can execute inside a web-browser.
+Composer runtime implementation that can execute inside a web-browser.